Main business sectors in Malaga

 Another of the key business sectors in Malaga, technology, I+D and telecommunications companies have two focal points in the city: in the Andalusian Technological Park (Parque Tecnológico de Andalucía/PTA) and the Digital Centre (Polo Digital).
 Opportunities for business and investment exist in both.
 The Blockchain and Fintech sectors have emerged in the city and look set to become major players.

-The Polo Digital, created in 2017, specialises in digital content.
+The Polo Digital, based in the Tabacalera to the west of the city centre, specialises in digital content.
 VR, mapping and videogames are main focal points and the Centre houses a number of start-ups.
 Training is also important and the Centre runs several courses.

 Building was one of the business sectors in Malaga that suffered most in the crisis.
 However, the rebirth of demand for construction since 2017 has seen a consolidation of the industry that currently employs 100,000 in the province.